kubernetes/website/content/en/docs/concepts/overview/kubernetes-api.md

 ## Enabling resources in the groups

-DaemonSets, Deployments, HorizontalPodAutoscalers, Ingress, Jobs and ReplicaSets are enabled by default.
+DaemonSets, Deployments, HorizontalPodAutoscalers, Ingresses, Jobs and ReplicaSets are enabled by default.
 Other extensions resources can be enabled by setting `--runtime-config` on apiserver. `--runtime-config` accepts comma separated values.
-For example: to disable deployments and ingress, set `--runtime-config=extensions/v1beta1/deployments=false,extensions/v1beta1/ingress=false`
+For example: to disable deployments and ingress, set `--runtime-config=extensions/v1beta1/deployments=false,extensions/v1beta1/ingresses=false`

 {{% /capture %}}